valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-frontend-libraries.md

   The loading of the case notes could take a long time depending on the access control settings.
 This has been solved.

+* **Form.IO calendar component**

+  When having two or more calendar components in a Form.IO form, and having a language other than English selected in the application, only one calendar component could be expanded.
+Now calendar components correctly take into account the currently selected locale.

 ## Breaking changes

 The following breaking changes were introduced: